Stevendlc99/CONECTA/README.md

 7. Go to src/main/resources and select the application.properties file.
 8. set the configuration of the database according to the information in MySQL, here there is an example.
 9. Go to src/main/java, select GestionAutosBackendApplication file, and RUN.
 10. OPEN postman to check if the server is working.
+Here there is an example:
 11. Check the status is 200 from the server.
 12. GO to the command line interface from the cloned file directory and run:
  ```
     npm start
  ```

-# Getting Started with Create React App
+# Demo of the Web application (Screenshots)
+## Information input

+## Check if a registered vehicle can circulate